pnp/teams-dev-samples/samples/msgext-copilot-message-centre/docs/setup.md

    1. Runtime Stack: PowerShell Core
    2. Version: 7.2 (note this is going EOL at end of 2024, so mgiht be a later version by the time you read this)
 2. Create a new Function App in the Azure portal called `GetCachedServiceMessages` with a HTTP trigger using Authorisation level of `Function`.
-3. Use the PowerShell script in `setup\function\using-sharepoint-as-cache\GetCachedServiceMessages.ps1` to create the function.
+3. Use the PowerShell script to create the following functions:
+   - In `setup\function\using-sharepoint-as-cache\GetCachedServiceMessages.ps1` to create the function.
+   - In `setup\function\using-sharepoint-as-cache\FollowServiceMessage.ps1` to create the function.
-4. Ensure you configure the Function App to load the PnP PowerShell Module, by navigating to Functions > App Files > Add New File and update the `requirements.psd1` file to replace with the following:
+4. For both scripts, ensure you configure the Function App to load the PnP PowerShell Module, by navigating to Functions > App Files > Add New File and update the `requirements.psd1` file to replace with the following:

     ```powershell
     @{